-The Zoning Officer is available Monday and Friday evenings from 5:30 pm to 7:30 pm and Wednesdays from 2:00 pm to 4:30 pm in the Upper Salford Township Municipal Office located at 1441 Salford Station Road in Salford, Pennsylvania.
-He can be reached at (610) 286-1622 or at email@example.com with a cc to firstname.lastname@example.org.
-Individuals with inquiries are also invited to stop in during those hours to discuss zoning issues in person or stop by during normal township office hours to pick up various building related applications.
-No appointment is necessary.
+The Zoning Officer is available on Thursdays from 12:30pm to 3:30pm in the Upper Salford Township Municipal Office located at 1441 Salford Station Road in Salford, Pennsylvania.
+They can be reached at (610) 286-1622 or at email@example.com with a cc to firstname.lastname@example.org.
+Individuals with inquiries may stop in during the Zoning Officer’s office hours to discuss zoning issues in person or stop by during normal township office hours to pick up various building related applications.

 Township Building Inspector: Frank Newhams (Technicon Enterprises Inc. II)